Ana-Morales/Ana-Morales/README.md

 - ⚡ Fun fact: ...
 -->
 <br>
 Welcome to my GitHub!
 I'm Ana, an Electronics Engineer and Software Developer.
 Through self-study, I'm currently working on building my knowledge in the field of Data Science!.
-You can find me on tech twitter <a href = "https://twitter.com/San_Mor_">Ana Morales</a> where I've recently completed <a href="https://twitter.com/search?q=%23100DaysOfCode&src=hashtag_click">#100DaysOfCode</a>
+You can find me on tech twitter <a href = "https://twitter.com/San_Mor_">Ana Morales</a>.

 <hr>